SoftwareAG/c8y-docs/content/cockpit/working-with-dashboards.md

 To create your individualized dashboard, execute the following steps:

 1. In the **Groups** menu select the group or the device in the navigator for which to create a dashboard.
-2. Click "Add dashboard" button right from the tabs to open the dashboard editor.
+2. Click the **Add dashboard** button right from the tabs to open the dashboard editor.

 3. In the **General** tab of the dashboard editor, provide the following information:

     * An icon which is shown next to the dashboard name in the navigator.
     * A menu label to be used as the name of the dashboard.
-    * Description of the dashboard.
+    * A description of the dashboard.
     * The location of the dashboard in the navigator, with "5000" being ordered first and "-5000" last.
 <br><br>